 The waiter told me to check the train tracks just a few blocks north of 18th before he smiled from under a shiny curl of black hair and whisked away his tray back to the kitchen.
 Outside the restaurant, a short and spriteful older woman saw my lost face through her large lenses like the round disks of magnifying glasses.
 A crossing-guard, she quickly hustled children across the street like a mother hen to point me in another direction, a few blocks south of 18th.

-Between having just arrived in Chicago after visiting family in México and the tense political debates hovering over the asinine plans to construct a wall to separate two countries, walking around Pilsen on Chicago’s Lower West Side made it all the more apparent that such a wall would never separate much—much less culture—which made the encounter with the mural “The world is changed by your example, not by your opinion” even more poignant.
+That was four years ago after having just arrived in Chicago from a visit to family in México.
+Since then, I have always tried to make it to Pilsen upon every visit to my hometown, collecting the latest from the vibrant neighborhood, the most colorful island in the sea of grey in Chicago’s Lower West Side.
+Everytime I go to Pilsen I cannot help but remember the tense political debates that hovered around the asinine plans to construct a wall to separate two countries.
+Walking around Pilsen made it all the more apparent that such a wall would never separate much—much less culture—which made the encounter with the mural “The world is changed by your example, not by your opinion” even more poignant.

-Besides —as the Vedic wisdom goes—the total space created within walls is no more nor less than before their existence, which can easily be proven by removing them, thereby creating no more or less space in this world.
+Besides —as the Vedic wisdom goes—the total space created within walls is no more nor less than before their existence, which can easily be proven by removing them, whereby no more or less space in this world is created.
 Thus, walls do not separate space; they exist in space, and therefore separate nothing.

 So you might as well paint them.